 Busch never really recognized the historical value of his comics.
 He deemed his poetry, plays and paintings far superior and regarded his comics as worthless children's entertainment, whose only value lay in the public demand.
 In 1930, fans and admirers of Busch founded the Wilhelm Busch society.
 Seven years later, they turned his former house in Hanover into a museum.
 It can still be visited today.
 Apart from Busch's own work the museum also harbors satirical illustration work by many of the most famous illustrators, cartoonists and comics artists in the world.

 Busch's name also lives on in the annual satirical literature award: the Wilhelm Busch Prize, that was established in 2006.
 In 2003 Germany organized the "Unsere Besten" contest, where people could vote for "The Greatest German".
-Wilhelm Busch was elected to a 118th place, being the only comics artist to make the list.
+Wilhelm Busch was elected to a 118th place.
+Together with Loriot (Victor von Bülow) at number 54, he was the only comic artist in that list.